-Joy van der Poorten helped immensely with collecting Mahler's harderto-get papers as well as the correspondence between Alf van der Poorten and Mahler.
+1Joy van der Poorten helped immensely with collecting Mahler's harder-to-get papers as well as with the correspondence between Alf van der Poorten and Mahler.
 We thank her greatly for her contribution to the Archive.

-2 We would have liked to have compiled a more standard printed archive of Mahler's work.
+2We would have liked to compiled a more standard printed archive, or even published a print selecta, of Mahler's work.
 Unfortunately, in the current digital age, such a work is no longer appealing to publishers.

-3 There are numerous biographies of Kurt Mahler, which are extremely well written.
+3There are numerous biographies of Kurt Mahler, which are extremely well written.
 Thus we will not dwell too much on this here.
-See [1,2,4,6, 16, 18, 21].
+See [1, 2, 4, 6, 16, 18, 21].